RonHsieh/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk make panel plot](figure/make panel plot-1.png)

-The plot above was made by Bacis Plotting system, so it looks kind of boring...
+The plot above was made by Basic Plotting system, so it looks kind of boring...
 Since the example was made by Lattice system, we could try the **ggplot2** to get a different view.

 ```r